nsanaie/higher-trending/Overhaul button animations so they work .md

 - use a stock chart svg to slide over the button text on hover and animate the chart to the right

 Develop backend to migrate youtube API
-- Spring boot for leaderboard, node.js and express.js for data access
+- Spring boot for leaderboard

 Website Icon
 - use the same stock chart icon as the animations